clintmod/macprefs/README.md

 ## Motiviation (.macos problems)

+I wanted a solution to back up my settings for my Mac and one didn't really exist.

+Time Machine is a bit overkill for this.
+At first I was trying to create a bash script to set everything up.

 I was trying to adapt the ~~`.osx`~~ `.macos` file from [Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and noticed that some of the cases for the domains were wrong and weren't actually changing the preferences they were intended to change.

-This also caused problems while trying to diff the changes as I was seeing because of [Case Conflicts](#case-conflicts).
+Running `defaults write` caused problems while trying create these scripts because of [Case Conflicts](#case-conflicts).

-So I decided to write some scripts that use the standard api for importing and exporting `defaults`.
+So I decided to write some scripts that use the standard api `defaults export` and `defaults import` to backup my preferences.

 ## Requirements